AnthonissenBert/Notes/oneshot.md

 - sent their agents upon the maelstrom
 - otherwise boreal coven will subdue the feywild

-prince rimelaan is seen as the archfey in charge of the gloaming cour
+prince rimelaan is seen as the archfey in charge of the gloaming court
+- he doesn't take responsibility though
+- released

 ---
 # Chat Tips